-Tera Term is a communications program that lets PCs connect to external systems to automate tasks, collect data, etc. You can link TT to either a TCP/IP or serial port connection.
+Tera Term is a communications program that lets PCs connect to external systems to automate tasks, collect data, and more.
+You can link TT to either a TCP/IP or serial port connection.
 The TCP/IP option includes Telnet, SSH1, and SSH2 services.
 Tera Term will display the ‘New connection’ window when you open the application.

 The initial screen is sectioned into two parts: ‘TCP/IP’ and ‘Serial’.
 You can only mark one of the connection options.
 If you choose the ‘TCP/IP’ segment, then you will need to input your host URL.
 You can only select one service to connect to: ‘Telnet’, ‘SSH’, or ‘Other’.
 There is an area to specify the TCP port number.